One-shot decoupling: Achievability

 where $\alpha$ and $\beta$ satisfy the following equations

 and

-In the third equality, we have used the fact that $\tilde{\tau}_{AB}$ is a Choi-Jamio\l{}kowski representation of $\tilde{\cT}$ (Lemma~\ref{choi}); the fourth equality is due to the fact that the adjoint of the partial trace is tensoring with the identity.
+In the third equality, we have used the fact that $\tilde{\tau}_{AB}$ is a Choi-Jamio\l{}kowski representation of $\tilde{\cT}$ (Lemma~\ref{choi}), and the fourth equality is due to the fact that the adjoint of the partial trace is tensoring with the identity.
+Solving this system of equations yields